yugeon/XBooM/README.markdown

  * Download and put Zend library in `./library`

- * Download and put Doctrine-common in `./library/Common`
+ * Download and put Doctrine-common library in `./library/Common`
- * Download and put Doctrine-dbal in `./library/DBAL`
+ * Download and put Doctrine-dbal library in `./library/DBAL`
- * Download and put ORM Doctrine 2 in `./library/ORM`
+ * Download and put ORM Doctrine 2 library in `./library/ORM`

  Give write permissions for your web server in the following directory